 It is our number one priority at Baby Zoom 4D is to obtain the absolute best images of your baby & make sure you are satisfied to the fullest.
 We use the top of the line ultrasound equipment to ensure this, however, some factors that determine the outcome of your ultrasound are out of our control such as: location of your placenta, the amount of amniotic fluid surrounding your baby, the clarity of the amniotic fluid, the baby’s position, & the overall fetal environment.
 If we are unable to determine the gender of your child or obtain 3D/4D images at your scheduled appointment due to these factors mentioned above, you will be asked to reschedule & come back for a second appointment within the next 14 days at no charge.

 Breech position is when the baby’s head is located at the top of your uterus & feet are down.
 If you do know that your baby is breech prior to your 3D/4D ultrasound, we do advise you to reschedule your appointment a few weeks later to allow more time for the baby to turn.
 Good pictures can be obtained with breech babies, but they not guaranteed & are much more likely if the baby is head down.
 However some babies remain breech until very late in the pregnancy or never turn, if this is the case you can still do a 3D/4D ultrasound and we should be able to get good images if you have plenty of amniotic fluid.

 If I am overweight will I be able to get clear ultrasound images?

-If you are overweight you should not be afraid to have a 4D elective ultrasound, however we strongly urge that you wait until after 30 weeks gestation to give the baby time to obtain more fat on their face.
+If you are overweight you should not be afraid to have a 4D elective ultrasound, however, we strongly urge that you wait until after 30 weeks gestation to give the baby time to obtain more fat on their face.
 If you are overweight you will need to have a VERY high level of amniotic fluid to obtain clear images of the baby.
-If you drink the recommend amount of water in the weeks leading up to your appointment there is no reason you should not be able to obtain great images!
+If you drink the recommended amount of water in the weeks leading up to your appointment there is no reason you should not be able to obtain great images!